1% for the Planet

 The Nature Institute was founded by Craig and Henrike Holdrege, two former teachers at Hawthorne Valley Waldorf School.
 Hawthorne Valley and The Nature Institute regularly collaborate on a variety of initiatives including our winter Biodynamic Intensives, work with our farm apprentices, and The Living Soils work with Bruno Follador.

-Parsons is the largest multi-services agency in New York’s Capital Region dedicated to helping families and their children.
-The organization works with Hawthorne Valley to identify at-risk children that would benefit from participation in our children’s programming.
+Northern Rivers is the largest multi-services agency in New York’s Capital Region dedicated to helping families and their children.
+The organization works with Hawthorne Valley Place Based Learning Center to identify at-risk children that would benefit from participation in our children’s programming.

 Perfect Ten is the only club for girls in Hudson age 8-18.
 The organization inspires the courage to aspire and aims to teach the skills necessary for each girl to achieve her goals.
 Girls learn about possibilities from college to career to skilled trades.
 Hawthorne Valley works with the program to identify girls that are interested in learning about food and farming through our Kids Can Cook program.